CloudLabsAI-Azure/tech-immersion-data-ai/ai-exp1/README.md

     ![The resource groups are listed.](media/resource-groups.png 'Resource Groups')

-3. Locate the Application Insights resource and select it.
+3. Locate the Application Insights resource with the name of ti-XXXXXX-XXX and select it.

     ![Application Insights is highlighted within the resource group.](media/resource-group-app-insights.png 'Resource group view')

-4. Select **Live Metrics Stream** in the left-hand menu.
+4. Select **Live Metrics** in the left-hand menu.

     ![The Live Metrics Stream menu link is highlighted.](media/live-metrics-stream-link.png 'Application Insights')